Welshy92/heritage-housing-analysis/README.md

 ## Potential future improvements/ lessons learned

 - Perhaps don't drop features at a stage as early as the first notebook.
-- Maybe test an alterative method to fill in the missing data points and see if that improves ML pipeline performances.
+- Maybe test an alternative method to fill in the missing data points and see if that improves ML pipeline performances.
 However my pipeline was within acceptable parameters.

 ## Acknowledgements